Bride killed hours after wedding by suspected DUI driver, UHP says | Gephardt Daily

 Lucero goes on to write that the new bride was being taken home after the reception when the deadly crash happened.

-“She hadn’t even been married a full 24 hours and is leaving behind a widowed husband, 2 young, handsome sons and a daughter she was a week away from adopting.”
+“She hadn’t even been married a full 24 hours and is leaving behind a widowed husband, two young, handsome sons and a daughter she was a week away from adopting.”

 UHP told Gephardt Daily that a second woman was in the car with Dhondup, and rushed to the hospital with serious injuries.